Wave propagation on microstate geometries: Non-decay of waves on three charge microstate geometries

 Note that, for $\epsilon$ sufficiently small, the set $(\mathcal{U}_2)_t^{(2\epsilon, \delta/2)}$ is nonempty and is strictly contained within the set $(\mathcal{U}_2)_t^{(\epsilon, \delta)}$.

 Finally, we are ready to define the initial data for the wave equation.
 We define the initial data

 for some large constant $M$ to be determined later.
 Then we find

-and the right hand side of equation (\ref{equation non decay v2}) is given by
+and the right hand side of equation \eqref{equation non decay v2} is given by

 for some large constant $C$.
-Since $\chi$ is smooth, if we take $M$ sufficiently large then this is constant.
-Moreover, note that the initial data defined in (\ref{equation initial data}) is smooth and compactly supported, proving the theorem.
+Since $\chi$ is smooth, if we take $M$ sufficiently large then this is positive.
+Moreover, note that the initial data defined in \eqref{equation initial data} is smooth and compactly supported, proving the theorem.

 \end{proof}